 N-Acetyl L-Tyrosine vs L-Tyrosine

 NALT is the more bioavailable form of L-Tyrosine, and breaks down into tyrosine in the kidneys.
-Tyrosine converts to L-DOPA in the brain.
+Tyrosine converts in the brain to L-DOPA.

-N-acetyl L-tyrosine seems to contribute to a perceived reduction in stress.* As a cognitive supplement, L-tyrosine studies listed on Examine.com showed that it promotes working memory.*
+N-acetyl L-tyrosine seems to contribute to a perceived reduction in stress.* As a cognitive supplements, L-tyrosine studies listed on Examine.com showed that it promotes working memory.*

 NALT Interactions and Synergies